pulumi/docs/content/docs/get-started/gcp/begin.md

 ### Configure Pulumi to access your Google Cloud account

 Pulumi requires cloud credentials to manage and provision resources.
-You must use an IAM user or service account that has **Programmatic access** with rights to deploy and manage resources handled through Pulumi.
+You must use an IAM user or service account that has **Programmatic access** with rights to deploy and manage your Google Cloud resources.

 In this guide, you will need an IAM user account with permissions that can create and populate a Cloud Storage bucket, such as those in the predefined Storage Admin (`roles/storage.admin`) or the Storage Legacy Bucket Owner (`roles/storage.legacyBucketOwner`) roles.

-When developing locally, we recommend that you install the [Google Cloud SDK](https://cloud.google.com/sdk/install) and login with the `gcloud` CLI tool as shown below.
+When developing locally, we recommend that you install the [Google Cloud SDK](https://cloud.google.com/sdk/install) and log in with the `gcloud` CLI tool as shown below.

 {{< chooser os "linux,macos,windows" >}}
 {{% choosable os linux %}}